wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * Click Design mode to develop triggers based on these objects.
    <br /><br />

-   PROTIP: <strong>Data Activator</strong>, if it works as intended, will the real game changer to enable <strong>Data Citizens</strong> who find Power BI is too complex to use.
-The payoff is not just that Microsoft Fabric "seamlessly" integrates with Microsoft 365, facilitating collaboration and enabling ad hoc analysis within familiar Microsoft 365 applications.
-More importantly, Activator aims to <strong>take action</strong> based on data rather than merely displaying pretty charts and reports.
-Here's where machines (AI or not) can replace human workers.
+   The real payoff is not just that Microsoft Fabric "seamlessly" integrates with Microsoft 365, facilitating collaboration and enabling ad hoc analysis within familiar Microsoft 365 applications.

+   PROTIP: <strong>Data Activator</strong>, if it works as intended, is the real game changer to enable <strong>Data Citizens</strong> to have robots automatically <strong>take action</strong> rather than relying on someone seeing something on pretty dashboards.
+Here's where machines (AI or not) replace human workers -- and <a target="_blank" href="https://www.youtube.com/watch?v=8CPoXDrwPP8">"The Sorcerer's Apprentice"</a> <a target="_blank" href="https://www.youtube.com/watch?v=ZcesnqVF0us&t=1m39s">VIDEO: fiasco</a> becomes reality.

    Consider the following three scenarios:

-   * A network administrator detects potential security breaches through real-time monitoring and initiates immediate protective actions.
+   * When a potential security breach is identified through real-time monitoring, immediate protective actions are initiated.

    * A warehouse manager needs to detect drops in product stocks and needs to start a reorder process to prevent running out of stock.